 Although our bodies are commonly referred to as machines, our bodies certainly can’t function at 100mph 24/7!
-Rest & sleep are crucially important for recovery, recuperation & performance enhancement but extremely underrated in training populations.
+Rest & sleep are crucially important for recovery, recuperation and performance enhancement but they are extremely underrated in training populations.

 Why is this?

-In training for events such as half marathons, we need to fit in a lot of training to get our bodies up to a certain fitness level to complete the event.
-Commonly, due to work & life constraints we aren’t able to start training as early or as frequent as we had previously planned to.
+When training for events such as half marathons, we need to fit in a lot of training to get our bodies up to a certain fitness level to complete the event.
+Commonly, due to work and life constraints we aren’t able to start training as early or as frequently as we had previously planned to.
 This leads to having to fit in more training in a reduced amount of time… doing too much too soon without a slow progressive build up = recipe for disaster!

 This recipe for disaster occurs because when we exercise, whether that be aerobic or strength exercises, we use our muscles to bring about movement.
-From this muscular movement, our muscles become fatigued, which leads to them needing to repair themselves & become stronger to be able to cope with the increasing load been placed upon them.
-The way our body repairs itself and as a result becomes bigger & stronger, is by sleep.
+From this muscular movement our muscles become fatigued, which leads to them needing to repair themselves & become stronger to be able to cope with the increasing load being placed upon them.
+Sleep is one of the main ways our body repairs itself and as a result becomes bigger and stronger.
 No amount of foam rolling, stretching or heat therapy will ever replace good ol’ sleep!